 I tried to mix up the colors and alternate them in a somewhat random pattern.
 I used smaller pieces of cardboard to cover the cutouts around the area I was currently spraying.

-In the meantime, Brittany helped out immensely but sewing all 16 of the bags.
+In the meantime, my wife helped out immensely by sewing all 16 of the cornhole bags.
 We chose green and brown for the one set, red and black for the other.
 Corn was measured out on a scale to “regulation” and filled into the duck cloth fabric bags.
 This was extremely time consuming and probably much more difficult then the boards were!

 In between coats of paint I decided to make a case for the bags.
 Being on a farm, I was worried that mice would eventually figure out what the bags were filled with and destroy them.
 Glued and broad nailed the box together then added a top with a couple of hinges.

 I stapled a small piece of rope to keep the lid from falling back and breaking the hinges.

 Made handles for the sides on the router table.
 I was really happy with the profile.
 They were glued and screwed with 3 1″ screws per handle.
 16 bags weigh quite a bit so they needed to be strong.